 Keywords: Botrytis cinerea, plant-pathogen interaction, tomato, domestication

+Abstract

 Introduction

-Pathogen lifestyle and host resistance

-Pathogen virulence and host-plant susceptibility are highly complex traits.
-Virulence and susceptibility can be viewed as the cumulative outcome of interactions between host pathways and pathogen pathways.
-Specialist pathogens are only pathogenic (and therefore exhibit virulence) on a narrow range of hosts.
-Suitable hosts may be limited to a single species or genus, leading to coevolution between host and pathogen which allows crosstalk between genes contributing to pathogen virulence and genes contributing to host susceptibility.
-Generalist pathogens, in contrast, can affect diverse hosts across taxa.
-They may be less sensitive to variation in host phenotypes, including some resistance strategies.
-Most known genes for plant resistance to pathogens confer qualitative resistance through plant innate immunity.
-A common genetic basis of plant resistance involves R-gene mediated resistance, in which alleles at a single plant resistance locus (R-gene) and a single pathogen avirulence locus determine susceptibility, based on recognition of the pathogen gene by the R gene.
+Host-plant interactions involve complex interactions host and pathogen molecular pathways and pathogen pathways.
+The resulting disease result can be viewed as the cumulative sum of pathogen virulence/sensitivity and host resistance/suceptibility.
+Pathogens can be classified based on their host range with specialist pathogens being pathogenic, exhibiting virulence, on a narrow range of hosts.
+Suitable hosts may be limited to a single species or genus, leading to co-evolution between host and pathogen which allows evolutionary interactions such that changes in pathogen virulence genes will select for altered host susceptibility genes and vice versa. .
+Most known genes for plant resistance to specialist pathogens confer qualitative resistance through plant innate immunity.
+This frequently involves large effect qualitative R-gene mediated resistance, in which alleles at a single plant resistance locus (R-gene) and a single pathogen avirulence locus determine susceptibility, based on recognition of the pathogen gene by the plant R gene.
 For example, pattern recognition receptors in plants induce defense pathways following sensing of a conserved pathogen signal, such as cell-wall polymers or flagellin.
-The R gene strategy often induces programmed cell death, a strategy which is effective against biotrophic pathogens feeding on living tissue {Glazebrook 2005}.
-This gene-for-gene resistance depends upon specific recognition, and requires close coevolution between host and pathogen if the host is not responding to highly conserved pathogen signals.
-The reciprocal selective pressures present in interactions between hosts and specialist pathogens make evolution of these specific genetic interactions relatively common.
-In contrast, generalists respond to evolutionary pressures from many host species, making the evolution of gene-for-gene resistance unlikely.
+The reciprocal selective pressures present in interactions between hosts and specialist pathogens makes evolution of these specific gene-for-gene interactions relatively common.

+In contrast to specialist pathogens, generalist pathogens infect diverse hosts across taxa.
+They may be less sensitive to variation in host susceptibility/resistance gene evolution because of their ability to shift niche by moving from host to host niche.
+This allows generalist pathogens to evade non-favorable shifts in specific hosts and makes the evolution of gene-for-gene or large effect qualitative resistance difficult.

+In plants, most naturally variable genes for resistance to generalist pathogens are quantitative in their effect, rather than qualitative,.
+There are no known naturally variable large-effect resistance loci for plant defense against generalist pathogens such as Botrytis cinerea.
+Modern genomic approaches are rapidly identifying a broad array of loci that control quantitative resistance in plants to generalist pathogens.
+These include genes involved in the formation of defenses like secondary metabolites, cell walls and defense proteins as well as genes involved in the signaling cascades that link the perception of the pathogen to the defense output (Ferrari, Galletti et al. 2007).
+The effect of these quantitative resistance loci is highly dependent upon the specific isolate of the generalist pathogen.
+In contrast to, very little is known about the genetic variation of virulence loci within generalist pathogens.
+There are no known reported naturally variable large-effect virulence loci in generalist pathogens suggesting that these pathogens have largely quantative genetic variation in virulence.
+Thus, to truly understand quantitative host-pathogen interactions, we need to use genetic variation in both the host and pathogen.

 It is unclear what effect domestication of host plants would have on R-gene mediated resistance.
 Domestication may lead to loss of some R-genes, or reduce diversity at those loci.
 Domestication is also expected to affect the path of coevolution between host and pathogen.
 Domestication poses a strong genetic bottleneck for many species.
 In theory the population bottleneck of plant breeding has led to a reduction in genetic diversity genome-wide, including regions contributing to pathogen resistance.
 Genetic variation contributing to pathogen resistance, and variation in resistance phenotypes, in domesticated plants is particularly likely to be low if pathogen pressures are reduced in cultivation.
 In contrast, persistent pathogen pressures throughout cultivation could select for resistance loci.
 Host domestication may affect the path of pathogen coevolution as well, likely more strongly in host-restricted specialists than in generalists.
-Cultivation practices such as greenhouse growth can affect the evolution of necrotrophic pathogens (Decognet, Bardin et al. 2009).

-In plants, most naturally variable genes for generalist pathogen resistance likely contribute to quantitative, rather than qualitative, resistance.
-There are no known naturally variable large-effect resistance loci for plant defense against generalist pathogens.
-Further, there are no known naturally variable large-effect virulence loci in generalist pathogens.
-A few genes are known to contribute to quantitative plant resistance to pathogens.
-Genes involved in secondary metabolite biosynthesis regulate quantitative resistance (Ferrari, Galletti et al. 2007).
-Additional transporters and kinases contribute to resistance.
-To identify the genomic basis of resistance to generalist and necrotrophic pathogens, we must work with genetic variation within pathogens and their plant hosts.

 Selected pathogen-host system